milanofthe/pathsim/docs/source/index.rst

 PathSim: Differentiable System Simulation
 =========================================

-**PathSim** is a flexible block-based time-domain system simulation framework in Python with automatic differentiation capabilities and an event handling mechanism.
+**PathSim** is a flexible block-based time-domain system simulation framework in Python with automatic differentiation capabilities and an event handling mechanism!
 It provides a variety of classes that enable modeling and simulating complex interconnected dynamical systems through Python scripting.

+All of that with minimal dependencies, only `numpy`, `scipy` and `matplotlib`!

 Key Features: